-Charleston County plans to replace juvenile detention center
+Charleston County plans to replace Juvenile Detention Center

 The Charleston County Juvenile Detention Center, which opened along Headquarters Road in North Charleston more than 50 years ago, is slated to move roughly half a mile away to 3765 Leeds Avenue.

-In an interview with Live 5 News, Charleston County Assistant Sheriff Mitch Lucas stated the new center will have a capacity of 72 juveniles and will not have concrete cells with steel doors like the current facility.

-"With juveniles, you want a softer environment,” said Lucas.
-“You want one that they don't feel like they're actually in prison and right now, they do feel like they're in prison."
+“With juveniles, you want a softer environment,” Lucas said.
+“You want one that they don’t feel like they’re actually in prison and right now, they do feel like they’re in prison.”

 The new 30,500 square foot Charleston County Juvenile Detention Center will cost more than $16 million and will be funded by the county government’s capital projects budget.
 The building was described by Chief Deputy Willis Beatty as dormitory-style.
 It will include outdoor recreation space along with classrooms and libraries for schoolwork and programming.